nextcloud/gallery/documentation/How to ignore folders.md

 # How to ignore folders
-It's possible to prevent the content of some folders to be displayed in Gallery+
+It's possible to prevent the content of some folders to be displayed in Gallery

 ## Steps to follow
 1. Switch to the "Files" app